SetProtocol/STIPS/STIPS/STIP-009.md

 2. A Set Token is deployed using SetTokenCreator
 3. A BaseManagerV3 is deployed with the ManagerFactory as the temporary `owner` until after initialization
-4. The `owner` and `msg.sender` for the Set Token are stored on the Factory and BaseManagerV3
+4. The `deployer`, `owner`, and BaseManagerV3 are stored on the Factory in pending state
-5. The Set Token and Manager are put in pending state on the Factory

 ### ManagerFactory.migrate()

 ![ManagerFactory migrate](../assets/stip-009/image3.png "")

-An `owner` wants to migrate an existing Set Token to a BaseManagerV3 smart contract manager.
+An `deployer` wants to migrate an existing Set Token to a BaseManagerV3 smart contract manager.

-1. The `owner` calls migrate() passing in the Set Token address, parameters for the permissioning on BaseManagerV3, and the desired extensions.
+1. The `deployer` calls migrate() passing in the Set Token address, parameters for the permissioning on BaseManagerV3, and the desired extensions.
 Specifically,

     - owner: The address of the `owner`
     - methodologist: The address of the `methodologist`